microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `threshold` <[float]>

-An acceptable percieved color difference in the [YIQ color space](https://en.wikipedia.org/wiki/YIQ) between pixels in compared images, between zero (strict) and one (lax), default is configurable with `TestConfig.expect`.
+An acceptable percieved color difference in the [YIQ color space](https://en.wikipedia.org/wiki/YIQ) between the same pixel in compared images, between zero (strict) and one (lax), default is configurable with `TestConfig.expect`.
 Defaults to `0.2`.

 ## shared-context-params-list
 - %%-context-option-acceptdownloads-%%